-Build your own and get better joints from the start, with cleaner, more accurate layout lines
+Build your own cutting gauge and get better joints from the start, with cleaner, more accurate layout lines.

 Synopsis: One of the best tools for a precise layout line—and as a result, accurate joinery—is a cutting gauge.
 This shopmade version has a single-bevel knife for a blade, a large and comfortable fence, and a round beam that locks securely and doesn’t move during use.